kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/querying-methods.md

 ./fuseki-server
 ```

-- **Note** : Additionaly you can use our one-stop container `playground`, available [here](../../resources/playground_startup.md) to use this
+- **Note**: Additionaly you can use our one-stop container `playground`, available [here](../../resources/playground_startup.md) to use this
   Once started, the Apache Zena Fuseki Web Interface will be available at `http://localhost:3030`

 ---

 ### Step 2: Upload Your `.ttl` File

-1. Go to the Fuseki web interface by opening the host url `http://localhost:3030` in your browser.
+1. Go to the Fuseki web interface by opening the host URL `http://localhost:3030` in your browser.
    ![Fuseki Home](../../pngs/fuseki-home.png)
 2. Click "Manage datasets" → "Add new dataset" (name it something like example)
    ![Fuseki Manage Dataset](../../pngs/fuseki-manage-dataset.png)
-3. Choose persistent or in-memory, and create the dataset
+3. Choose persistent or in-memory and create the dataset
    ![Fuseki Add Dataset](../../pngs/fuseki-add-dataset.png)
 4. Go to the add data tab and upload your `example.ttl` file
    ![Fuseki Add Data](../../pngs/fudeki-upload-1.png)